LTER-LIFE/llm-metadata-harvester/README.md

 ## Getting started:

 Please see the installation instructions below.
 For quickly getting started, see the [`data-field-filling.ipynb`](examples/data-field-filling.ipynb) notebook.
-Alternatively, for a more detailed tutorial, please see our [Colab notebook tutorial](https://colab.research.google.com/drive/1N_lyPtHZucy6xu9msFfKk3dPtz3Z_Ife).
+Alternatively, for a more detailed tutorial, please see our [Colab notebook tutorial](https://colab.research.google.com/drive/1N_lyPtHZucy6xu9msFfKk3dPtz3Z_Ife) and our [documentation](https://llm-metadata-harvester.readthedocs.io/en/latest/).

 ---